joel113/documentation-cheatsheet/shell.md

 `mkdir dir && cd $_` - Creates a command while changing directory to it as $_ holds the argument passed to the previous command

+`echo !^` - Echos the first argument of the previous command

+`echo !$` - Echos the last argument of the previous command

+`echo !*` - Echos all arguments of the previous command

+`echo !:2` - Echos the second argument of the previous command

+`echo !:2-3` - Echos the second to third argument of the previous command

+`echo !:2-$` - Echos the second to last argument of the previous command

+`echo !:2*` - Echos the second to last argument of the previous command

+`echo !:0` - Echos the previous command

+`!!` - Repeats the previous line

 Performs a command substitution which considers a variable $var1.

 ```